getml/getml-community/INSTALL.md

 ### Linux <a name="deinstallation-linux"></a>

-> :warning: **Project data might be deleted**: If you have not set the home directory to a custom location on engine launch, the project data will be deleted when you remove the `.getML` directory.
+> :warning: **Project data might be deleted**: If you have not set the home directory to a custom location on Engine launch, the project data will be deleted when you remove the `.getML` directory.

 You will have to remove the folder `.getML` from your home directory.
 In a terminal, execute:
 ```bash